-At some point in adulthood, we just have to start scheduling time to relax, but this especially becomes true during a move.
+At some point in adulthood, we just have to start scheduling a time to relax, but this especially becomes true during a move.
 It is easy to get to a point where any free time you spend, you either start thinking, research or actively working on moving-related activities.
-Eventually though our body and mind needs a break from all of the constant work, so make sure to schedule time to relax.
+Eventually, though our body and mind need a break from all of the constant work, so make sure to schedule a time to relax.
 Even if it just watching television, eating a piece of chocolate or sitting outside can make a huge difference.

 2. Schedule Time to Process

 Moving can be a time to celebrate, mourn or maybe even both.
 It is important to give yourself time to mentally process all the changes that are happening during a move.
 Whether this means crying or dancing around cheering is entirely up to you.
 Don’t get so busy that you have no time to process all the new changes in your life.

 Taking a yoga class is a great way to heel and the mind and body of ailments that come up during a move.
 Take some time to go take a class at a yoga studio or even just do a yoga video in your living room.